GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ### :globe_with_meridians: Coordinate Transformation API

 We also host this Coordinate Transformation API on the following URL: [`https://api.transformation.nsgi.nl/v2/`](https://api.transformation.nsgi.nl/v2/).
-This can be used for datasets of limited size and should not be used for large amouts of data or when high availability is required.
+This can be used for datasets of limited size.

 > **example**
 >
-> :exclamation: For instance don't use this API in a test environment.
-The API will go down for maintenance, will throttle under 'high' load, and so on.
-This will impact the "test" results.
+> :exclamation: The API should not be used for large amouts of data or when high availability is required.
+The API could go down for maintenance, will throttle under 'high' load, and so on.
 >
 > :heavy_check_mark: For implementing these CRSs and transformations in a test environment either:
 >